nhsuk/manage-vaccinations-in-schools/README.md

 git merge-base --is-ancestor release v1.0.0-rc1 && echo "safe to ff-merge"

-git merge --ff-only v1.0.0-rc1 git tag v1.0.0 git push --tags origin release
+git merge --ff-only v1.0.0-rc1 git push --tags origin release
 ```

+Once the `release` branch is updated on GitHub, create the release in GitHub UI
+with the release tag, e.g. v1.0.0, copying the release notes from the release
+candidate.
+Now it's time to deploy.
+Start with a deploy to `training` or
+`preview` to ensure the tagged version is correct.
+Once that's done you can
-Once this is done, you can deploy `release` to production.
+deploy to production.

 #### When `release` and `main` have diverged